hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/esummary.md

 The most common objects are defined as those objects identified in at least 50% of all surveys and/or are among the ten most abundant by quantity.
 As a group the most common objects represent 68% of all objects identified in the sampling period.
 Of the most common items identified 27% are food and tobacco related and 24% are infrastructure and agriculture related.

 Objects related to food and tobacco are identified at higher rates at survey locations with a greater percentage of land attributed to buildings or fixed infrastructure, the inverse is true of the locations with a higher percentage of land attributed to woods or agriculture.
-However, objects related to infrastructure and fragmented plastics, are found at $\approx$ rates throughout all survey areas indifferent of land use surrounding the survey locations.
+However, objects related to infrastructure and fragmented plastics, are found at similar rates throughout all survey areas indifferent of land use surrounding the survey locations.

 *Lakes and rivers: the most common objects identified April 2020 - May 2021*